 Additionally, this degree is designed to facilitate students’ successful transfer to CSU campuses that prepare them for a variety of graduate programs, as well as a variety of careers such as teaching, Child Development Specialist, Program Directors and Child Life Specialists.
 With a BA in ECE/Child Development, students are eligible for the Master Teacher and Site Supervisor levels of the CA Child Development Permit, using the Alternative Qualifications category.

 Students completing the Associate in Science in Early Childhood Education for Transfer degree and meeting the CSU minimum eligibility requirements are guaranteed admission to the CSU system, but not to a particular campus or major.
 Upon transfer, students will be required to complete no more than 60 units to earn a bachelor’s degree.

 To earn the Associate in Science in Early Childhood Education for Transfer degree, students must complete 60 CSU transferable semester units with a grade point average of at least 2.0, including:

 It is highly recommended that, prior to transferring, students complete courses that satisfy the CSU United States History, Constitution and American Ideals graduation requirement.
 In all cases, students should consult with a counselor for more information on university admission and transfer requirements.

-Are you currently taking a class at Sierra College?
-Are you currently working in a licensed Child Development program?
+Are you currently employed in a licensed Child Development program?
 There is FREE MONEY available!